Nehemiahmageto/Final-Project/README.md

 ## Selected Topic:

 The Effects of COVID-19 on the Global Macroeconomy.

 ## Reason Why They Selected Their Topic:

-Covid-19 is a recent phenomenon which has affected the countries around the globe.
-In this project, we will try to dig into the data of 212 countries and find out how, to what extent and to what countries this pandemic has affected.
-For this purpose, we will using data from Mendeley (https://data.mendeley.com/datasets/b2wvnbnpj9/1)

-### Topic: Covid 19 and affects on macroeconomy
+The COVID-19 pandemic has tossed the world into a state of uncertainty, not only from a health standpoint but also from an economic perspective.
+With global laws that have been enacted requiring many businesses to shut down early and limiting the number of people engaged in gathering activities, this has taken a toll on the level of consumption and total output that build a country’s economy.
+Our interest in this topic pertains to our willingness to explore the different ways and to what degree ecological forces like the global COVID-19 pandemic can affect a country’s economy both short term and long term.

-### Description of data
+## Description of Their Source of Data:

-Size of data
-200 to 230 countries
+Size of data: 200 to 230 countries

+Columns: Location, Date, Total Cases, Total Deaths, Stringency Index, Population, GDP Per Capita, Human Development Index.

 Source: Mendeley Data

 https://data.mendeley.com/datasets/b2wvnbnpj9/1

-### Questions the team hopes to answer with the data
+## Questions the Team Hopes to Answer With the Data:

 1. Which countries were most and least affected by Covid-19
 2. What income group the countries affected fall into?